 Previously, Alethae served for nearly 3 years as a Parent Governor in a local infant school.
 She works in a local NHS Trust as a Senior Nurse Manager and is a Registered Nurse who holds a BSC Honours in Healthcare Management, MSc Public Health and MA Leadership and Management.

 Alethae is the Vice Chair and the Development Governor for the Academy’s Board of Governors.
 Responsibilities as a Development Governor include monitoring the board’s training and development skills as well as organising training sessions in alignment with governing board learning needs.
 Recently the board has had training with other local secondary schools which helps us to learn from each other as well a fostering good relationships with other local schools’ communities.
 Alethae also sits in the Pupil Welfare and Finance and Premises committees.

 “My main focus as a Governor is to ensure that our board are skilled and exposed to as much learning as possible to gain knowledge that will help in creating cohesion with the Academy Leadership.
 Currently our board consists of new Governors; it is important that we develop both existing and new Governors to ensure strategic impact on the culture and vision of the school.
 My aim is to attract and recruit more Governors to fill our current vacancies, especially targeting people who have Finance and/or Human Resources experience .”

-Glyn is a Civil Servant in the Foreign and Commonwealth Office where he has worked for the past 10 years, having spent the previous 26 years in the Royal Air Force.
+Glyn is a Civil Servant in the Foreign Commonwealth and Development Office where he has been working for the past 13 years, having spent the previous 26 years in the Royal Air Force.